When and Why to Use a Personal Loan for Business

 Flexibility: Although certain types of business loans can only be applied toward certain expenses, a personal loan for business usually offers you quite a bit of flexibility in terms of what you can spend the money on.

-Drawbacks of Using a Personal Loan for Business
+Downsides of Using a Personal Loan for Business

 Can’t build business credit: Because the loan isn’t tied to your business, a personal loan for business can’t help you build your business credit score—this could then further limit your ability to secure a business loan in the future.